 Dedicated to Evidence-Based Practice

 The Sarah Cole Hirsh Institute for Evidence Based Practice is an endowed research and training institute to promote implementation of evidence into clinical practice.
-Established in 1998 with the generous endowment by Sarah Cole Hirsh, the center focuses on annul training and research in EBP for graduate students, leaders, and current clinicians.
+Established in 1998 with the generous endowment by Sarah Cole Hirsh, the center focuses on annual training and research in EBP for graduate students, leaders, and current clinicians.
 In close collaboration with the Quality Safety Education for Nurses Institute, the center’s key objective is to increase implementation of EBP guidelines and promote quality, safety and reduce cost in care.

 Introducing: Tongyao Wang

-Tongyao Wang is a first-year PhD nursing student at Case Western Reserve University and a Research Assistant working with Dr. Joachim Voss at the Sarah Cole Hirsh Institute.
+Tongyao Wang is a second-year PhD nursing student at Case Western Reserve University and a Research Assistant working with Dr. Joachim Voss at the Sarah Cole Hirsh Institute.
 She graduated with a BSN from Ursuline College in Cleveland, Ohio.
 She also has working experience at University Hospitals Seidman Cancer Center as a surgical RN and in Sydney, Australia, as a traveling nurse.
 She is interested in developing an evidenced-based pictorial method to improve patients' self-efficacy and health outcomes.